GermanoGallicchio/Polar/README.md

 A circular statistics toolbox for computing angular and radial metrics.

 ## Overview
-PolarStats is a toolbox designed to provide tools for analyzing circular data.
+Polar is a toolbox designed to provide tools for analyzing circular data.
 It includes functions for calculating angular and radial metrics.

 ## Features
-- Compute mean resultant vectors
+- Compute mean resultant vectors (e.g., used for Inter-Trial Phase Clustering, Phase Locking, Phase Amplitude Coupling)
 - Optional trimming of outliers
 - Perform transformations (e.g., logit, FisherZ)